 - A copy of the PI's biosketch.

 - The project title and description.
 This should be no more than 2-3 pages, include a brief working title, an introduction and succinct description of the planned work, and address the project's relevance to vertebrate genomics.

 - Additional pages may be included for figures and supporting tables.

 - Supplemental material (e.g. accepted or published papers) can also be included, if desired.

 Please submit your application as a single PDF file via email to Charlotte Williams at firstname.lastname@example.org.
 Please reduce the file size if it exceeds 5MB.
 PI Letter of support may be submitted separately.

 Deadline for applications is October 1, 2018 3:00pm.

 Applicants will be notified approximately 6 weeks after close of deadline of their award status.

-During the 1-year award period, awardees are expected to attend the monthly CVG journal club and Scholars lunches, present once at the CVG journal club, and present a poster at the CVG symposium (usually in July).
+During the 1-year award period, awardees are expected to attend the monthly CVG journal club and Scholars lunches, present once each at the CVG journal club and scholars lunches, and present a poster at the CVG symposium (usually in July).
 They will also be asked to provide a brief progress report at the end of the award period.